 The Northern Hall stands for spiritual development.
 It implies that even though we are born in different circumstances, by doing good deeds we can be freed from our vices and greed.
 Acceptance and love are most important.

 The Central Hall represents the entrance to the universe through The Four Noble Truths, which are the main teachings of The Buddha.

 Things to do at The Sanctuary of Truth

 Apart from exploring and admiring the temple, visiting the workshop, and sightseeing, you can:

-View performances: Twice a day – 11:30 a.m. and 3:30 p.m. – you can view Thai dances, martial arts, and sword fights, performed by locals.
-(Included in the cost of ticket).
+View performances: Twice a day – 11:30 am and 3:30 pm – you can watch Thai dances, martial arts, and sword fights performed by locals.
+(This is Included in the cost of your ticket).

 Go for an elephant and horse ride: Elephants and horses can be hired for a ride around the sanctuary.
 You can also feed bananas to elephants and ride in a horse carriage.

-All in all, The Sanctuary of Truth is one of the best places to visit in Pattaya and an outstanding work of art that you must see.
+All in all, The Sanctuary of Truth in Thailand is one of the best places to visit in Pattaya.
+It’s an outstanding work of art that you must see.

-More information on Sanctuary of Truth, Pattaya, Thailand can be found on the official website of the Sanctuary.
+More information on Sanctuary of Truth can be found on their official website.